united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ## Local installation using the Management Console (recommended)

-**The Management Console itself ist currently only running on Windows, the UMH instances created by it can be deployed on any platform.**
+**The Management Console itself ist currently only running on Windows.**
 We've put together a comprehensive guide on how to install the UMH locally on your computer using our **Management Console**.
 The Management Console is a desktop application allowing you to setup, configure and maintain your IT / OT